odpi/egeria-docs/site/docs/introduction/key-concepts.md

 The cohort is self-configuring.
 At the core it is between one and four shared topics.
 Each member publishes a registration request on the appropriate topic when they want to join.
 This is picked up by the existing members who add this new server to their registry of members and re-send their registration through the same topic to allow the new member to build up its own registry.

-!!! attention "There is no central cohort controller"
+!!! tip "There is no central cohort controller"
     Note that there is no central cohort control or coordination logic: the registration and so on are all handled in a peer-to-peer manner with each participant communicating with all other participants.

 When an OMAG server permanently leaves the cohort, it sends an unregistration request.
 This enables the other members to remove the parting member from their registries.